camunda/camunda-docs-static/enterprise/content/support.md

 ## Priority Level

-Depending on the impact of a bug on your system you can prioritize issues.
+You can prioritize issues depending on the impact of a bug on your system.
 Please note that according to your SLA's, a prioritization is only possible for bug tickets.
-Feature Requests and Help Requests are always prioritized as default.
+Feature Requests and Help Requests are always prioritized as L3 - Default.

 <table class="table table-bordered">
   <thead>